Krishnamohan33/ky-fastapi-complete-guide/README.md

 ![Contributions](https://img.shields.io/badge/Contributions-Welcome-orange)
 ![Stars](https://img.shields.io/badge/Support-Give%20a%20Star-yellow)

-> A personal learning repository created while exploring FastAPI deeply.
+> A structured **FastAPI tutorial and learning roadmap** covering async programming, ASGI architecture, backend fundamentals, and scalable API development.

 Hello 👋
 My name is **Krishnamohan Yagneswaran**.

-I am currently learning **FastAPI** and building this repository as a structured way to understand core backend concepts like:
+This repository is my personal **FastAPI learning guide**, created to deeply understand modern backend development using Python.

+It is designed as a:

+- FastAPI beginner guide
+- FastAPI roadmap
+- FastAPI async vs sync explanation
+- Backend API architecture reference
+- Structured documentation resource

+---

+# 🚀 What You Will Learn in This FastAPI Guide

+This repository covers important FastAPI and backend development concepts including:

-- Sync vs Async
+- Sync vs Async in Python
-- ASGI vs WSGI
+- ASGI vs WSGI architecture
-- Request/Response lifecycle
+- FastAPI request/response lifecycle
-- Validation
+- Pydantic validation
 - Dependency Injection
-- Authentication
+- Authentication (JWT, OAuth concepts)
-- Database integration
+- Database integration (SQL & NoSQL basics)
-- Deployment basics
+- Deployment fundamentals

-This repository will continuously evolve.

-If I learn something new, I will update this repo.
-If you know something useful, feel free to contribute.
+- Scalable backend architecture principles

-This is not a finished product — it is a living learning document.
+This is not just a tutorial — it is a structured backend knowledge base.

 ---

-## 📚 Detailed Explanations

-All detailed concepts and structured notes are available inside the **Wiki pages** of this repository.

-Please check the **Wiki tab** for in-depth explanations.
+# 🧠 Who Is This Repository For?

+- Beginners learning FastAPI
+- Developers transitioning from Flask/Django
+- Students learning backend development
+- Developers wanting to understand async programming
+- Anyone building REST APIs with Python

 ---

+# 📚 FastAPI Documentation & Deep Explanations

+All detailed explanations, architecture notes, and structured breakdowns are available inside the **Wiki pages** of this repository.

+The Wiki includes:

+- FastAPI engine explanation
+- Async vs Sync deep dive
+- ASGI server understanding
+- Internal request flow
+- Architecture concepts

+👉 Please check the **Wiki tab** for in-depth explanations and structured documentation.

+---

+# 🔍 Keywords Covered in This Repository

+FastAPI tutorial
+FastAPI roadmap
+FastAPI for beginners
+Async vs Sync Python
+ASGI server explained
+FastAPI architecture
+Python backend development
+REST API with FastAPI
+FastAPI best practices

+---

-## ⭐ Support
+# ⭐ Support This FastAPI Learning Project

 If you find this repository helpful:

 - Give it a ⭐ star
-- Share it with others
+- Share it with other developers
 - Contribute improvements
+- Suggest better explanations

-Your support motivates me to keep learning and updating 🚀
+Your support motivates me to keep learning and expanding this FastAPI guide 🚀

+---

+Built and maintained by
+**Krishnamohan Yagneswaran**